leo60228/leowiki/README.md

-# leowiki
+# leowikitionary
-Node.js module to view the intro of a wikipedia page in plain text.
-For docs see <https://github.com/leo60228/leowiki/blob/master/example.js>.
+Node.js module to view the intro of a wikitionary page in plain text.
+For docs see <https://github.com/danpixl/leowikitionary/blob/master/example.js>.

+Forked from the fantastic leowiki by leo6022.